BetterThanTomorrow/calva/docs/readthedocs/source/vim.md

 Calva binds the `esc` key to dismiss the display of inline results.
 This gets into conflict with any `vi` coding since `esc` then is used to go back to command mode.
 You can either fix Calva's default keybinding or the VIM extension.

+Alternatively, you can use the native Vim command `Ctrl + [` to escape and get back to command mode.
+Rebinding your keyboard's CapsLock key to Control may make this even easier.

 #### Remap Calva's `clearInlineResults`

 - Open the Keyboard Shortcuts JSON file from the Command Palette